SciBorgo/Missing-data/paper/paper.md

 # Discussion

-Our survey of 136 articles published on football related topics found that only about one in 20 papers reported missing data.
+Our survey of 136 articles published on football related topics found that only one in 13 papers (11.0%) reported missing data.
 It is reasonable to assume that this result is representative of current practice in the wider sports science literature.
 The low proportion of papers reporting missingness could be explained by a lack of awareness and education on missing data [@Sainani2020call],